-In 2009 the Earth Observatory of Singapore (EOS) was officially launched, with the broad goal to conduct fundamental research on geohazards in and around Southeast Asia, toward safer and more sustainable societies.
+The mission of The Earth Observatory of Singapore is to conduct fundamental research on earthquakes, volcanic eruptions, tsunamis, and climate change in and around Southeast Asia, towards safer and more sustainable societies.

-The Earth Observatory is well positioned to face these challenges.
-Building on our research teams of international stature, we intend to help blaze new paths through the fascinating mysteries of this dangerous, dynamic, thin shell of our planet that we call home.
-Through our outreach activities we increase awareness of our planet and geohazards everyday, to help ensure a more sustainable human presence in Southeast Asia and to make the world a safer place.
+Here at the Earth Observatory of Singapore, we address this lack of knowledge.
+Building on our research teams of international stature, we can help blaze new paths through the fascinating mysteries of this dangerous, dynamic, thin shell of our planet that we call home.
+Through our outreach activities we increase awareness of our planet and geohazards every day, to help ensure a more sustainable human presence in Southeast Asia.

 I strongly believe that healthy people, a healthy planet, and a healthy economy are not alternatives, but can be mutually supportive and achievable together.
 Our scientific discoveries and new knowledge are critical factors for drawing up policies, mitigation strategies, and educational programmes to help direct the world towards a safer, more resilient, and sustainable future.

 I believe it is not too late, but the clock is ticking and now is the time for Earth Scientists to show strong leadership in the creation of our new sustainable future.